sulis-hpc/sulis-hpc.github.io/advanced/checkpoint.markdown

 ```
 </details>

-The next batch submission script runs the Python program above checkpointed every 60 seconds using the `dmtcp_launch` command and which is also openMP-parallel within the `numpy` Linear Algebra calls.
+The batch submission script below runs the Python program above checkpointed every 60 seconds using the `dmtcp_launch` command and which is also openMP-parallel within the `numpy` linear algebra calls.
 When interrupted by SLURM after maximal execution time (`--time`), it can be restarted from the most recent checkpoint written into the `ckpt_*.dmtcp` file.
 Restarting the calculation from this checkpoint is triggered by submitting the same script again.

-A trivial serial job can be illustrated with the famous "Hello world" example in C.

 <p class="codeblock-label">dmtcp.slurm</p>
 ```bash